top of page

 Abides by the ethical standards of the agency or place of work and is guided by the legal and practice standards in human services.

-Works continuously to acquire new knowledge and skills to enhance best-practice within the infant and family field.
+Works continuously to acquire new knowledge and skills to enhance best-practice within the infant/young child and family field.

-Seeks out and uses Reflective Supervision and Consultation to reflect on professional development and personal growth related to work with, or on behalf of, infants and families.
+Seeks out and uses Reflective Supervision/Consultation (RS/C) to reflect on professional development and personal growth related to work with, or on behalf of, infants, toddlers, young children, and their families.

 Beliefs

-• The therapeutic presence of an IMH Specialist may reduce the risk of relationship failure and offer the hopefulness of warm and nurturing parental responses.
+The therapeutic presence of an I/ECMH Specialist may reduce the risk of relationship failure and offer the hopefulness of warm and nurturing parental responses.